nandorojo/solito/docs/docs/guides/auth.md

 # Authentication

-This doc should give you everything you need to get setup with Firebase Auth.
+This doc should give you everything you need to use Solito with Firebase Auth.

 ## Authentication with Firebase